Adelheid Duvanel: Provenance and troubled childhood

-Adelheid Feigenwinter, the oldest of her parents' four children, was born in Basel.
+Adelheid Feigenwinter, the oldest of her parents' four children, was born in Pratteln.
 There had been five children, but her brother Stefan died in infancy.
 She grew up initially in Pratteln, where her parents rented a large rambling house with a child-friendly garden, and then when her father got a full-time job at the district court there, to a modern easy-to-manage family apartment in Liestal.
 These are small towns to the east and south of Basel along the old road towards Olten, but still within the Canton of Basel-Landschaft, and thereby culturally and linguistically Germanic.
 Her father, Georg Feigenwinter, was a lawyer and court official who rose through the ranks to become, in 1959, president of the cantonal criminal and youth court.
 Slightly unusually, the religious differences that had been a feature of the region for centuries were reflected in the family home.
 Georg Feigenwinter was a deeply committed Catholic while Adelheid's mother, born Elisabeth Lichtenhahn, had been born a city girl and grown up as a Protestant.
 Both her parents could trace their Swiss ancestry back to the renaissance period, but her mother's family had originally come from Leipzig, obtaining Swiss citizenship rights as recently as 1524.
 The child's own intellectual capacities were unmissable from an early stage: both at junior school and within the family they spoke of her as something of a "Wunderkind".
 Later during her young life the situation at home darkened.
 She would recall that she found her parents stern, "repressive" and remote.
 There were hospital visits and psychotherapy sessions.
 At one stage, as an adolescent, she stopped talking and refused to leave her room for days on end.
 She drew ceaselessly and insisted that she needed a training at an art college, but was instead enrolled at a Catholic boarding school.
 According to one source she was subjected to Electroconvulsive therapy and insulin therapy, two subsequently discredited treatments for what had been diagnosed by physicians assigned to Adelheid Feigenwinter's as "Aphasia".

 Towards the end of the 1950s she enrolled at an Applied Arts College ("Kunstgewerbeschule").
 At around the same time she also commenced (but never completed) a course in textiles design.